Find Grad Schools

 Skills Needed to be a Counter & Rental Clerk

-These are the skills Counter and Rental Clerks say are the most useful in their careers:
+Below is a list of the skills most Counter and Rental Clerks say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.